harmony-one/x/progress/aaron-li.md

 2024-1-19 Fri (6h): Review and analysis on inscription contract code: mint, buy, sell, withdraw, supply and balance control, and other internal logic.
 Review new Telegram embedded wallet proposal, analyze prior art, evaluate options to extend SMS Wallet and other design options.
 Debug and fix issues related to unable to manage domains using dot-country domain manager.
 Premium and reserved domain management.
 Implement batch multi-certificate renewal script

-2024-1-18 Thu (5h): Deploy certificate auto-renew automations on key dot-country and ai-bot services.
+2024-1-18 Thu (5.5h): Deploy certificate auto-renew automations on key dot-country and ai-bot services.
 Debug dot-country Substack embedder URL link hostname issues, analyze new scripts and page load mechanism from Substack.
 Experiment with a variety of DOM and Javascript listeners.
 Deploy temporary fix.
 Quick review of inscription contract code on security, integrity, and deployment issues.
-Review latest Multisig configuration and code change log
+Review latest Multisig configuration and code change log.
+Discussion on technical and legal issues pertaining to raffle / lottery, prediction market, and similar mechanisms through NFT airdrops

 2024-1-17 Wed (4h): Analysis and in-depth review on amicus brief by DeFi Education Fund in SEC v.
 Coinbase, review hearing transcript and updates of the case, discuss legal authority on asset ownership in custodial service, distinguishing factors of ministerial v. managerial service providers, and how they apply to bridge and swap services